Response Procedures

 1. Upon receipt of a report, the Title IX Coordinator will promptly contact the Impacted Part(ies) to offer supportive measures, and inform them of or confirm receipt of a report.

-3. The Title IX Coordinator will inform the Impacted Part(ies) of the availability of supportive measures with or without the filing of a Formal Complaint.
+3. The Title IX Coordinator will inform the Impacted Part(ies) of the availability of supportive measures with or without the filing of a Complaint.

 B. Initial Title IX Assessment